BioDepot/fiji-clij/README.md

 number of images used, since images are sequentially processed.

 ### Modifying parameters
 By default, the workflow uses 300 images from the [dataset used in the CLIJ paper](https://doi.org/10.17617/1.8J) for benchmarking; this can be adjusted by double clicking on the "Download Images" widget and modifying the parameters.
+Each image is ~127MB, so 300 images will occupy ~38GB.

 The entire dataset consists of 607 images, numbered `000000` through `000606`;
 the "Pattern" field of the "Download Images" widget contains a [`printf`-style format